Travertine logo

 2. Direct Air Capture (DAC) uses caustic solution to pull carbon dioxide from the air.

-3. Mineralization uses captured carbon dioxide to convert sulfate byproducts into carbon-negative building materials.
+3. Mineralization uses captured carbon dioxide to convert gypsum into carbon-negative building materials.

 WHO